In this Sennheiser Momentum True Wireless 2 review, we try to find out if the earbuds are truly the best pick for an audiophile on the go.

 We can say the same thing about the charging case, with a sturdy hinge and premium-feeling fabric.
 The latter gives this product a more luxurious look and hopefully doesn’t get dirty too soon.

-You can also take them on your runs or to do workouts.
-They are IPX4 water-resistant, making them strong enough to resist heavy sweating.
+You can also take them on your runs or workouts.
+They are IPX4 water-resistant, making them resistant to heavy sweating like most workout headphones.

 Sennheiser Momentum True Wireless 2 are a significant improvement over the first generation.
 They come with more microphones, active noise cancellation, Transparent Hearing mode, and a great mobile app with plenty of customizations.